 When dating, instead of keeping a continuous checklist in your head, tallying up where he ticks the right boxes or treating every date like an interview, try focusing on what naturally draws you to him.
 The number one lesson when dating is to prioritize what he does, not what he says.
 Anyone can say all the right things, but it’s what he does that should determine if he is a man you might want to spend a life with (the same goes for you.)

 The number one lesson when dating is to prioritize what he does, not what he says.

-So, the next time you find yourself stressing over a guy that won’t text you back or a guy that spends more time partying with his friends than making time for you, ask yourself, is that really the kind of man you would want to spend a life with?
+So, the next time you find yourself stressing over a guy who won’t text you back or a guy who spends more time partying with his friends than making time for you, ask yourself, is that really the kind of man you would want to spend a life with?
 No. Don’t settle for the wrong guy.
-Wait for the guy who texts you after a date to make sure you got home ok or a guy that reads a book because it’s your favorite.
+Wait for the guy who texts you after a date to make sure you got home ok or a guy who reads a book because it’s your favorite.
 That’s attractive.
 Those are the understated moments that put the spark back in romance.